 General.
 Our Board of Directors maintains charters for select committees.
 In addition, our Board of Directors has adopted a written set of corporate governance guidelines and a code of business conduct and ethics and a code of conduct for our chief executive and senior financial officers that generally formalize practices that we already had in place.
 We have adopted a Code of Ethics on Interactions with Health Care Professionals, an Anti-Fraud Program and a policy for compliance with the Foreign Corrupt Practices Act.
 To view the charters of our Audit, Compensation and Nominations and Corporate Governance Committees, Code of Ethics, corporate governance guidelines, codes of conduct and whistle blower policy, please visit our website at www.strataskinsciences.com, under the Corporate Governance section of the Investor Relations page (this website address is not intended to function as a hyperlink and the information contained on our website is not intended to be a part of this Report).
 In compliance with Nasdaq rules, the majority of our Board of Directors is comprised of independent directors.
-The Board of Directors determined in 2015 that, except for Mr. Stewart, who is our Chief Executive Officer, all current members of the Board of Directors are independent under the revised listing standards of NASDAQ.
+The Board of Directors determined in 2016 that, except for Mr. McCaney, who is our Chief Executive Officer, as well as Mr. O'Donnell and Mr. Navarro, who receive consulting fees, all other current members of the Board of Directors are independent under the revised listing standards of NASDAQ.